Iitaka fibrations for dlt pairs polarized by a nef and log big divisor: Introduction

 \begin{thm} Let $d$ be a positive integer and $\Phi \subset \mathbb{Q}_{\geq0}$ a DCC set.
 Then there exists a DCC set $\Omega \subset \mathbb{Q}_{>0}$, depending only on $d$ and $\Phi$, satisfying the following.
 Let $(X,\Delta)$ be a projective dlt pair and let $M=\sum_{i}\mu_{i}M_{i}$ be a nef $\mathbb{R}$-divisor on $X$, which is the sum of nef and log big Cartier divisors $M_{i}$ with respect to $(X,\Delta)$, such that \begin{itemize} \item ${\rm dim}X=d$, \item the coefficients of $\Delta$ and $\mu_{i}$ belong to $\Phi$, and \item $K_{X}+\Delta+M$ is pseudo-effective. \end{itemize} Then the Iitaka volume ${\rm Ivol}(K_{X}+\Delta+M)$ is an element of $\Omega$. \end{thm}

-Next, we give some remarks on the general fibers of the Iitaka fibrations.
-Compared to \cite[Theorem 1.3]{haconxu-cy-bound}, we cannot prove a kind of the boundedness of general fibers of the Iitaka fibrations. \begin{exam}[see Example \ref{exam--unbounded}] We put $d=2$ and $m = p=1$, and we consider the category $\mathcal{C}$ whose objects are the triples $(X,\Delta,M)$, where $(X,\Delta)$ is a projective dlt pair and $M$ is a nef Cartier divisor on $X$ which is log big with respect to $(X,\Delta)$, such that ${\rm dim}X=2$, $\Delta$ is a Weil divisor, and $K_{X}+\Delta+M\sim_{\mathbb{Q}}0$.
+We give remarks on general fibers of the Iitaka fibrations.
+As shown in the example below, compared to \cite[Theorem 1.3]{haconxu-cy-bound}, we cannot prove a kind of the boundedness of general fibers of the Iitaka fibrations. \begin{exam}[see Example \ref{exam--unbounded}] We put $d=2$, $p=1$, and $\Phi=\{1\}$.
+We consider the category $\mathcal{C}$ whose objects are the triples $(X,\Delta,M)$, where $(X,\Delta)$ is a projective dlt pair and $M$ is a nef Cartier divisor on $X$ which is log big with respect to $(X,\Delta)$, such that ${\rm dim}X=2$, $\Delta$ is a Weil divisor, and $K_{X}+\Delta+M\sim_{\mathbb{Q}}0$.
 Then, for some set